 Though there was little that Senator Reid’s wife and daughter could do in this instance, there are steps that drivers can take to avoid accidents with large, commercial trucks.
 Drivers should always be aware of their surroundings and ensure that their rear view and side view mirrors provide them an adequate picture of what is around them.
 They should also be sure to stay out of the blind spots of truck drivers.
 Trucks are large vehicles, and it is best to stay where their drivers can easily see you.

-If you or a loved one has suffered any injuries that stemmed from a truck accident due to truck driver negligence, please contact Virginia personal injury lawyer Justin M. Beall or a Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one has suffered any injuries that stemmed from a truck accident due to truck driver negligence, please contact Northern Virginia personal injury lawyer Justin M. Beall or a Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.